 1.c) Payload – the JSON object that includes the content of the payload of the HTTP message.

 Each attribute or IE in the payload shall form a single entry in the Payload JSON object.
-If there is any attribute value that requires encryption, the value shall be replaced by null.
-The SEPP shall calculate a JSON patch document, dataToIntegrityProtectAndCipher (described in clause 13.2.4.3.2), that replaces any nulls with the required values.
-This is an array of objects as per RFC 6902 [64].
+If there is any attribute value that requires encryption, it shall be moved into the dataToIntegrityProtectAndCipher JSON object (clause 13.2.4.2), and the original value in this element shall be replaced by the index in the form {"encBlockIdx": <num>} where "num" is the index of the corresponding entry in the dataToIntegrityProtectAndCipher array.

 *** NEXT CHANGE ***